About the Course

 What's included in the price?

-If you would like to book a place, click on the button above.
+If you would like to book a place, click on the 'View website' button link above.
 If you have any questions about the workshop, please do not hesitate to contact us - we are happy to help!

 The price of the workshop includes materials and lunch.